 - represent themselves strategically on the job market?

 - apply to calls for general positions, fitting themselves to broad departmental needs?

 - shape their cover letters and CVs to appeal to a wide range of departments?

 - respond to critiques that they have no “specialty,” “content,” or “area of study”?

 The discussion is designed to reflect different opinions regarding the place of theory & method in the job market, as well as in the study of religion more generally.

 Scholars of all concentrations within the field of Religious Studies are welcome to join the workshop—whether a NAASR member or not—though preference will be given to early career scholars, particularly those at the senior ABD stage (i.e., those already on or going onto the job market).
 Shortly before the workshop, but once the participants have been identified, each participant will be invited to share with the other members, via email or a closed social media group, their academic focus/dissertation topic, level of teaching experience, their level of experience with the job market as well as their own current position (e.g., PhD Student, Postdoc, Instructor, etc.) in order to ensure all participants come to the meeting somewhat familiar with the diversity of experience in the workshop.
 In addition, as stated above, each participant will be invited to provide a sample cover letter and CV for the organizers to pre-distribute.
 These materials will then be workshopped within their small groups.
 More details will follow after the participant list has been finalized.

-Space is limited to 25 participants in this NAASR workshop.
+Space is limited to 25 participants in this NAASR workshop, and participants can stay for as long or as little as they like.
 To register, please e-mail the organizer, Michael Graziano (grazmike [at] gmail [dot] com) by no later than October 15, 2017.
 In this request to register please include your current degree or professional career stage.